Notification states

 <figure><img src="/files/OhrHa5vag60eYytISzY8" alt=""><figcaption><p>The state transition diagram of a notification.</p></figcaption></figure>

-The following table provides a description of the different statuses:
+The following table describes the different states:

-<table><thead><tr><th width="157">State</th><th>Definition</th></tr></thead><tbody><tr><td><strong>Queued</strong></td><td>The email has been queued for sending to the recipient. </td></tr><tr><td><strong>Discarded</strong></td><td>The email has been discarded because the individual or account has disabled the category, or the contact has placed an administrative block due to bounces or complaints.</td></tr><tr><td><strong>Sent</strong></td><td>The email message has been sent to the recipient.</td></tr><tr><td><strong>Failed</strong></td><td>The platform was unable to send the email message. </td></tr><tr><td><strong>Bounced</strong></td><td>The email message bounced and couldn't be delivered.
+<table><thead><tr><th width="157">State</th><th>Definition</th></tr></thead><tbody><tr><td><strong>Queued</strong></td><td>The email has been queued for sending to the recipient. </td></tr><tr><td><strong>Discarded</strong></td><td>The email has been discarded because the individual or account has disabled the category, or the contact has placed an administrative block due to bounces or complaints.</td></tr><tr><td><strong>Sent</strong></td><td>The email alert is sent to the recipient.</td></tr><tr><td><strong>Failed</strong></td><td>The platform is unable to send the email message. </td></tr><tr><td><strong>Bounced</strong></td><td>The email message bounced and couldn't be delivered.
 This could be due to several reasons, including invalid email addresses, issues with the recipient's mailbox, and so on.</td></tr><tr><td><strong>Complained</strong></td><td>The recipient has reported the email message as spam or junk.</td></tr></tbody></table>

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.platform.softwareone.com/modules-and-features/settings/notifications/notification-states.md?ask=<question>
+GET https://docs.platform.softwareone.com/modules-and-features/settings/notifications/notification-states.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.